7 Best Adidas Basketball Shoes in 2025

 Dimitrije Curcic on

 One of our pet peeves here at RunRepeat is an ill-defined and unelaborated review, not to mention a biased one.
-Naturally, we try so hard to be far from what we hate.
+Naturally, we deliver the opposite.
 So here are the things we do in fulfilling a jam-packed, honest review:

-• We check out the shoes out of our shopping carts by paying with our own cash.
+• We pay for shoes with our own cash.

 Best Adidas basketball shoes overall